Question: I have throbbing tooth pain 2 weeks after filling. What should I do?

 Question: How long should tooth pain last after a filling?

-Answer: Over-the-counter pain relievers can temporarily relieve you of the pain, but to address the underlying problem, you have to seek other options.
-Therefore, seeing a dentist for a proper diagnosis and treatment is essential.
+Answer: Over-the-counter pain relievers can temporarily relieve you of the pain, but to address the underlying problem, you must seek other options.
+Therefore, seeing an Orthodontic provider for a proper diagnosis and treatment is essential.

 Question: Should I be worried about throbbing tooth pain after a filling?

 Answer: While it’s natural to be concerned about throbbing tooth pain, remaining calm and seeking professional help is important.
-Early intervention can prevent complications in the future.
+Early intervention can help prevent future complications.

-Question: How can a dentist relieve throbbing tooth pain after a filling?
+Question: How can an orthodontic provider relieve throbbing tooth pain after a filling?

-Answer: Your Richmond dentist will conduct a comprehensive mouth examination to determine the problem’s severity.
+Answer: Your Richmond Hill Orthodontics will conduct a comprehensive mouth examination to determine the problem’s severity.
 Treatment options may include:

 Question: How can I prevent throbbing tooth pain after a filling?